 This award recognizes a portfolio of work that suggests the candidate will make fundamental contributions to the way we think about knowledge essential to achieving durable organizational success.
 Contributions that complement existing strategic management theory with ideas from other fields and disciplines will be considered.
 Eligible to be nominated are members of the SMS.
 The likely winner of the award will:

 The recipient of the SMS Emerging Scholar Award will be recognized at an appropriate, significant event at the SMS Annual Conference and receives prize money of US$ 5,000.
 In addition, the recipient is invited to participate in the SMS Awards & Honors Webinar Series and will be recognized and featured in one of the SMS journals.

 To nominate an individual, please provide the following:

 *Nominations are accepted throughout the year.
-The deadline for this award is April 15th.
-To submit a nomination, please email the materials to the SMS Executive Office at firstname.lastname@example.org.
+The deadline for this award is April 15.
+To submit a nomination, please submit the materials listed above to the SMS Executive Office through the Submittable form.

 We are honored to present this year’s SMS Emerging Scholar Award to Jonathan Bundy of the WP Carey School of Business, Arizona State University.